3scale-labs/3scale_ws_api_for_java/README.md

 authorize call to the server and if successful the next AuthorizeResponse is placed in the session data and the next filter in the chain is called.

- To configure the filter use:
+See the @see AuthorizeServletFilter comments for more details.

 To configure ServletFilter